rohitred/CollegeManagement/README.md

 # CollegeManagement

-CollegeManagement in dot net core 3.1 MVC project that helps add, edit or delete students, teachers, etc.
+CollegeManagement in dot net core 3.1 MVC project that helps add, edit or delete students, teachers, courses and departments.

 ## Installation